 To achieve the sustainability goal, this GSP details the accounting of the Subbasin's sustainable yield and establishes the sustainable management criteria to guide the District in sustainably managing the groundwater resources in the Subbasin.
 Monitoring networks, projects, and management actions are proposed to achieve and verify sustainable groundwater use.
+The GSA will review the progress of the GSP in meeting the sustainability goal during the five-year periodic reviews and update the GSP as needed to ensure the GSP will achieve subbasin sustainability.
 To facilitate review, Table 1-1 aligns the regulations with this GSP's corresponding section.